GirliesHub/AIS_1lab/README.md

-# AIS_1lab - C#/.NET Academic Project
+# AIS_1lab

-Учебный командный проект по разработке приложения с разделением на модель, бизнес-логику и слой доступа к данным.

-> Проект выполнен в рамках университетских лабораторных работ.
-> Он отражает учебный этап разработки и не претендует
-> на production-ready архитектуру.
+Academic team project developed as part of a C#/.NET university course.

+## Overview

+The project is a desktop application built with a layered architecture, separating domain models, business logic and data access.

-## Stack
+## Tech Stack

 - C#
 - .NET 8
 - Entity Framework 6
 - Dapper
-- Microsoft SQL Server / LocalDB
+- SQL Server / LocalDB
 - Ninject
 - Git

 ## Architecture

-Проект разделён на несколько компонентов:

-- `Model` - доменные модели и интерфейсы;
+- `Model` - domain models and interfaces
-- `DataAccessLayer` - доступ к данным и репозитории;
-- `BusinessLogic` - бизнес-логика и настройка Dependency Injection;
+- `BusinessLogic` - business logic and dependency configuration
+- `DataAccessLayer` - repositories and database access
-- `ConsoleApp` - консольный интерфейс приложения.
+- `ConsoleApp` - application entry point

-В Data Access Layer реализованы варианты работы с данными через Entity Framework и Dapper.
+The Data Access Layer contains implementations using both Entity Framework and Dapper.

-Для связывания зависимостей используется
-Dependency Injection через Ninject.
+Dependency Injection is configured with Ninject.

-## What We Practiced
+## What I Practiced

-- разделение приложения на слои;
+- Layered application architecture
-- Repository pattern;
+- Repository pattern
-- абстракция доступа к данным;
-- Entity Framework;
+- Entity Framework
-- Dapper;
-- CRUD-операции и SQL;
+- Dapper
+- SQL and CRUD operations
-- Dependency Injection;
+- Dependency Injection
-- Git в командной разработке;
-- изменение архитектуры и паттернов между лабораторными работами.
+- Git-based team development

-## Status
+## Project Status

-Учебный проект завершён в рамках курса.

-Репозиторий сохранён как пример практики C#/.NET, работы с базами данных и командной разработки.

-## Note

-Проект содержит решения, характерные для учебной работы, включая упрощённую конфигурацию и архитектурные компромиссы.

-При повторной реализации часть решений была бы пересмотрена с учётом современных практик .NET.
+Educational project completed as part of university coursework.

+This project represents an early stage of my C#/.NET development and contains architectural decisions that I would approach differently with current knowledge.